-Only include a language in your personal statement (also called a CV profile) if they’re essential to the role and you know the language very well.
+Include a language in your CV summary only if it’s essential to the role and you speak the language fluently enough for business purposes.

-If you want to emphasise your foreign language skills, but they aren’t a key requirement for the job, list them in separate language sections.
+To emphasise your foreign language skills if they’re a key requirement for the job, list them in a separate languages section.

 Here’s how a languages section looks when properly formatted:

-Your hobbies and interests section is the last part of your CV that the employer looks at, but it’s still influential.
+Your hobbies and interests section is the last part of your CV that employers look at, but it’s still impactful.
 Employers look at your hobbies and interests to understand what kind of person you are beyond your professional skills and experience.

 Speaking a foreign language indicates that you possess cultural sensitivity, strong communication skills, and other qualities that make you a great team player.